Battle of Anchialus (708): Origins of the conflict

 In 705, the Bulgarian Khan, Tervel helped the ex-emperor of Byzantium, Justinian II, regain his throne after 10 years in exile.
 To show his gratitude, Justinian gave the Bulgarians an enormous quantity of gold, silver, and silk, as well as the "Zagore" area, located between Stara Zagora, Sliven, and the Black Sea.
 Three years later, Justinian II considered himself strong enough to invade Bulgaria and restore his rule over these lands.

-The battle
+Battle

 The Byzantines reached the Anchialus fortress and set their camp there, unaware of the fact that the Bulgarian army was in the vicinity.
 While the invaders were gathering food, Tervel and his cavalry charged the outermost Byzantine troops, while at the same time the infantry attacked the camp.

 The Byzantines were surprised and confused; most of them perished in the battle or were captured, as well as many horses and arms.
 The emperor was one of the very few who managed to reach the fortress and escape to Constantinople on a ship.